machine/machine.specifications.runner.visualstudio/README.md

 # Where the test adapter stands right now
-* Current version is 0.1.5 (minor bug-fix,s relating to traits no longer working in VS 2013 wityh version 0.1.4, VS2012 was unaffected)
+* Current version is 0.1.5 (minor bug-fix, relating to traits no longer working in VS 2013 with version 0.1.4, VS2012 was unaffected)
 * The MSpec Visual Studio 2012 test adapter has been tested on :
 	* Visual Studio 2012 including Visual Studio Updates 1, 2 and 3
 	* Visual Studio 2013